AlexWaygood/typeshed-stats/examples/example.md

 ### Statistics on the annotations in typeshed's stubs for `braintree`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 83
+    - Annotated parameters: 91
-    - Unannotated parameters: 391
+    - Unannotated parameters: 429
-    - Explicit `Any` parameters: 0
+    - Explicit `Any` parameters: 1
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 74
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 80
 - Returns:
-    - Annotated returns: 124
+    - Annotated returns: 142
-    - Unannotated returns: 293
+    - Unannotated returns: 324
-    - Explicit `Any` returns: 2
+    - Explicit `Any` returns: 1
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 2
 - Variables:
-    - Annotated variables: 1,306
+    - Annotated variables: 1,504
-    - Explicit `Any` variables: 429
+    - Explicit `Any` variables: 0
-    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 1
+    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 131
 - Class definitions:
-    - Total class definitions: 234
+    - Total class definitions: 267
     - Class definitions with `Any`: 0
     - Class definitions marked as at least partially `Incomplete`: 0